jordanjzhao/BmiPtScreener/README.md

 *GUI Implementation:*
 - Include a panel in which all the patients added to the patient list are displayed
 - Two related events related to the patients and patient list
-  - add another patient button?
+  - option to add another patient
-  - select a patient button?
+  - option remove a patient button
-  - remove a patient button?
+  - display and select patient on click
-- Option to load and save
+- Option to save and load
-  - load/save whenever OR pop up at start giving user option to load and save at end
+  - option to save/load patient screen log data
 - Visual Component
-  - displaying an image when event occurs?
-  - displaying image or splash screen on app start?
+  - displaying splash screen gif on app start
-  - or display a graph to represent some aspect of user data?
+  - displaying an image and confirmation on confirmation of button click event

 *Phase 4: Task 2*